 This is a video of the prototype that I created.

-A lot of the functionality was simulated: each device already had all the images, and they only exchanged small messages to select which one to show.
-Simple, but it worked well enough that I was able to carry out two presentations in front of an audience at university, which was a good way to test and demonstrate the design.
+A lot of the functionality in this first prototype was simulated: each device already had all the images, and they only exchanged small messages to select which one to show.
+Simple, but it worked well enough that I was able to carry out two presentations in front of audiences at university, which was a good way to test and demonstrate the design in a realistic setting.

-After the master, I remained at Terranet to bring this prototype to life.
+After the master, I joined Terranet as a R&D Engineer to bring this and other prototypes to life.
 This is a video of its latest status:

-The devices use NFC to exchange enough information to create the network.
-Participants can share their own content.
+The devices use a NFC tap to exchange enough information to create the network.
+Participants can share their own photos and PDF documents.
 Media files are automatically distributed among all the participants.
 The camera is integrated in the app, so you can take a photo and have it show up on the other devices right away.
 There is Chromecast support, so the content may be shown on a nearby TV as well.
 Drawings are updated immediately, as the user drags their finger.

-This prototype worked very well for our purposes of demonstrating and communicating the usefulness and the possibilities of this technology.
-Because of its wide range of features, it allowed us explore different use cases without having to build separate apps: load a book in PDF and now you have collaborative reader app, load a plain background image and you get a collaborative canvas for drawing, etc. It was also a good way to test and refine the underlaying framework and tools.
+This prototype worked very well for demonstrating and communicating the usefulness and possibilities of this technology.
+Because of its wide range of features, it allowed us explore different use cases without having to build separate apps: load a book in PDF and now you have collaborative reader app, load a plain background image and you get a collaborative canvas for drawing, etc. It was also a very good opportunity to test and refine the underlaying framework and tools.

 Let's take a step back and look critically at this work, so we can learn some lessons for the future.